Six Flags New Orleans: Southern Star Amusement (2008–2011)

 In April 2008, Southern Star Amusement Inc. proposed to take over the site lease from the then-owner Six Flags, promising to expand the park to over 60 rides (more than double its pre-Katrina size), complete a water park that Six Flags had been planning, and add an RV park.
 Southern Star Amusement Inc. pledged to open the park as Legend City Adventure Park, with 60 rides in place, including a new water park by the summer of 2009 if the city approved the lease takeover, with the campground to follow.
 One issue concerning rebuilding was Six Flags' continued removal of infrastructure from the park.
 In a quarterly conference call, Six Flags discussed plans to remove the S&S Towers by 2009, with more ride removals to follow.
 Items from existing Jazzland rides, such as Mega Zeph's trains and Spillway Splashout's boats, were sent to other parks.
 On September 27, 2008, Southern Star stated on its website that it would no longer be trying to revive Six Flags New Orleans.

-A skateboarder jumps over a fallen alligator statue in 2011.